-Goodbye, boring brown boxes and hello beautiful un-boxing experiences.
-In the new world of eCommerce, online sales are increasing, and new retail channels are popping up.
+In the new world of eCommerce, online sales are rapidly increasing, and new retail channels are opening up.
 Consumers are receiving products in ever more unique packaging but there is an environmental and societal impact on our new way of shopping.
 There is a higher financial cost for the more tailored containers and greater waste with growing numbers of smaller deliveries.
 Additionally, courier deliveries can be like sending your products through a tumble dryer.
 How do you delight your consumers with safely delivered, beautiful packs and give them a great brand experience?
 How can you minimise waste, use easy to recycle solutions and keep the costs low?

 This article takes look at the challenges and opportunities for eCommerce packaging – a brand experience in the post.